TheaZh/group27-proj3/README.md

 ---------
 1. The data set

+	We use the <b>(311 Service Requests From 2015)[https://data.cityofnewyork.us/dataset/311-Service-Requests-From-2015/57g5-etyj]</b> dataset.

 2. Map the original NYC Open Data data set into our INTEGRATED-DATASET file

+	1. We use progreSQL to store all data in a SQL table (table311).

+	2. Then we create a new table (table311small) where we select several attributes(i.e. 'Created_Date', 'Complaint_Type', 'Descriptor', Community_Board') that we need.

+	3. In this table, we eliminate records whose 'Community Board' is '0 Unspecified';

+	4. Generate 'item's and 'Market Busket'.
+	An 'item' is generated as a format of 'Compaint_Type(Descriptor)'.
+	A 'market busket' is consisted of all complaints that happend at the same community in the same day.
+	A 'market busket' is consisted of all 'Complaint_Type(Descriptor)' that happened in the same 'Community_Board' at the same 'Created_Date'.

+	5. Store all 'market busket's in the INTEGRATED-DATASET.csv file

 3. INTEGRATED-DATASET file